History of the Shrine

-The mission to revitalize this place of reconciliation and peacemaking began in 1993 as the result of a newsletter mailing to just 600 people.
-At the end of the 20th century, the Bishops of the United States designated us to be the National Shrine of Saint Rita of Cascia and in the year 2000 we were incorporated as a non-profit, civil corporation in the Commonwealth of Pennsylvania.
-Along with purposeful efforts to increase communication through those years, a large scale project began that included the refurbishing of the upper church, a complete renovation and remodeling of the lower shrine and an installation of an elevator to reach both areas above and below ground level.
-Today in 2007, our quarterly newsletter reaches over 16,000 households nationwide and the recent work to enhance the beauty of our church and shrine is clearly evident to visiting pilgrims and local devotees who frequent St. Rita’s.
+The years of rebuilding gave rise to the refurbishing of the upper church, a complete renovation and remodeling of the lower shrine and an installation of an elevator to reach both areas above and below ground level.
+Today our Peacemaker magazine reaches over 20,000 households nationwide, and the constant care to maintain and enhance the beauty of the church and shrine is clearly evident to visiting pilgrims and local devotees who frequent St. Rita’s.

 Tens of thousands over the years have come to call Saint Rita’s their spiritual home, a unique place of spirituality and ministry.
 The soul of the church and its many accomplishments are embodied in the life of its patroness, Saint Rita, the 15th Century wife, mother, widow and nun who is renowned as Peacemaker, Advocate of Reconciliation and Helper in the most difficult of situations.
 Untold numbers of men and women from outside the community have also been drawn by the message and example of this wonder-worker saint over the course of the years to visit her church, invoke her aid, and sing her praises.
 Thus, the patrons of Saint Rita are distributed far and wide.